Much has been said about structures that facilitate effective collaboration at work.

 - Take a break

 We lose our rationality when we get into a conflict.
-Best option is to take a break.
+The best option is to take a break.
 Give me a few days to cool down and get back to you with a clear head.

 Just get those intense emotions out so that you don’t bring them to the table when you sit down with your colleague or a family member.
 You need to expel those feelings.